Koko, the gorilla who mastered sign language, dies at 46

 The foundation said Koko's capacity for language and empathy opened the minds and hearts of millions.

-IT'S A BOY: GORILA BABY IN LEIPZIG ZOO NAMED KIO
+IT'S A BOY: GORILLA BABY IN LEIPZIG ZOO NAMED KIO

 "The foundation will continue to honor Koko's legacy and advance our mission with ongoing projects including conservation efforts in Africa, the great ape sanctuary on Maui, and a sign language application featuring Koko for the benefit of both gorillas and children."